About the Founders

 Christian Science practitioner advice: "Never let the sun set on an unprogressive day."

-For those people who are paranoid and conspiracy minded, the founders of Spindrift made a prediction that is becoming truer everyday.
-The prediction is this: "A private prayer is the only call the government can't hear."
+For those people who are paranoid and conspiracy minded, the founders of Spindrift made a prediction that is truer everyday.
+The prediction is the following: "A private prayer is the only call you can make where the government can't hear your voice."

 Bruce and John Klingbeil enjoyed this joke.
 A teacher stands in front of his class and asks, "All of you who believe in telekinesis, raise my hand."
 The next day, the teacher said, "Today I'm going to speak about expectation, but you already knew that."
 Then the teacher passed around a box of oracle cookies.

+Yes.
+The Klingbeils qualify as originals.
 Bruce and John Klingbeil felt their research scientifically explored how prayer worked in human consciousness, how prayer interacted with the world.
 The father and son worked as healers, known as Christian Science practitioners, in the Christian Science tradition.
 Bruce and John earned their entire living praying for people.
 After years of experiences with prayer and healing they believed that given the proper understanding of their hypotheses and designs of experiments, prayer and healing could be tested by science.
-Bruce reasoned that “In a modern world, you need modern levels of evidence.”
+Bruce reasoned that "'In a modern world, you need modern levels of evidence.”

 The Klingbeils observed that an increasingly scientific society looked at the failures of prayer as proof that prayer didn't work.
 There were blunt examples of prayer not working.
 Other times there didn't seem to be clues to look for, if prayer was working in some unobvious manner.
 A scientifically educated society wanted to move beyond the mythology of prayer (and religion).
 If prayer was slightly believed, prayer was often said out loud as a good luck charm thrown at a situation, not expected to do too much.
 People often say, "Go ahead and pray.
 How could it hurt?"